SlovenlyG/SlovenlyG/README.md

 - 👋 Hi, I’m @SlovenlyG.
 - 👀 I’m interested in ...
 Games, automation, mobile technology
-- 🌱 I’m currently learning ...
-C++,
+- 🌱 I’m currently learning C++/MicroPython API, CircuitPython, and 32blit SDK.
-- 💞️ I’m looking to collaborate on ... games for Picosystem, GPi Case, and Retropie)
+- 💞️ I’m looking to collaborate on ... games for Picosystem(RP2040), GPi Case(RPi0), and TwisterOS(RPi4).
-- 📫 How to reach me ... jeremyrodgers@live.cim
+- 📫 How to reach me via jeremyrodgers@live.com.

 <!---
 SlovenlyG/SlovenlyG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.